quacksouls/bitburner/doc/guide/start.md

 you successfully committed a crime.
 On the other hand, you earn stat XP regardless of whether you fail or succeed.
 A disadvantage of <kbd>Homicide</kbd>
 is that it does not raise your Hack stat.
-However, one of the main reasons for committing `Homicide` is that on average you earn approximately $1.087m per minute, an earning rate exceeding that of any other crime.
-Continue committing `Homicide` until you have earned several millions of dollars, preferably enough to purchase a few more Hacknet nodes and increase the Level of each node to about 10.
+However, one of the main reasons for committing <kbd>Homicide</kbd> is that on average you earn approximately $1.087m per minute, an earning rate exceeding that of any other crime.
+Continue committing <kbd>Homicide</kbd> until you have earned several millions of dollars, preferably enough to purchase a few more Hacknet nodes and increase the Level of each node to about 10.

 ![The Slums](image/slums.png "The Slums")